System design interview guide

 Database load spikes while cache “healthy”

-Inconsistent reads after a deploy or failover
+Inconsistent reads after failover

 [ Apps spike GETs ] → [ Cache primaries at CPU max ]